 Worldwide Aeronautical Route Planner (WARP)

 WARP is an optimizing aircraft route planning engine that is deployed as the core of the Advanced Computer Flight Planner (ACFP) route planning system in operation at the U.S. Air Force’s Air Mobility Command.
-ACFP is used to route cargo aircraft worldwide.
+ACFP is used to route cargo aircraft worldwide in addition to mid-air refuelling operations.

 WARP uses sophisticated search techniques to produce routes that minimize the burn of fuel while satisfying all other flight constraints.
 The routing process factors in the effects of weather, aircraft performance, and airspace restrictions.
 WARP can also determine the optimal fuel load required to accomplish a mission and/or the maximum payload that can be carried.